 Our day 2 keynote will be delivered by Prof. Pia Christensen Leeds University.
 Prof. Christensen is an anthropologist who has has published widely on issues surrounding childhood and education in the UK and Denmark.
 She was previously Professor and Director of Research in the Institute of Education at the University of Warwick (2005-2012), Professor in the Research Unit for General Practice at the University of Copenhagen, and Senior Researcher at the National Institute of Public Health in Denmark.

-All events will take place on the Gipsy Lane Campus of Oxford Brookes University.
+All events will take place in the award winning John Henry Brookes building at the Gipsy Lane Campus of Oxford Brookes University.

 Accommodation and Travel